-Anti-IL-23 therapies include ustekinumab and guselkumab, which was recently approved by the TGA, along with tildrakizumab and risankizumab, which are not currently TGA approved.
+Anti-IL-23 therapies include ustekinumab, guselkumab, tildrakizumab and risankizumab.
 Anti-IL-23 therapies bind to the p40 subunit of IL-12 and IL-23 or to the p19 subunit of IL-23, preventing these interleukins binding to cell-surface receptors.
-This prevents IL-23 or IL-12-mediated activation and differentiation of T cells, interrupting signalling and cytokine cascades involved in psoriasis pathology.7 Side effects to consider include reactivation of infections such as inactive hepatitis B or latent tuberculosis.
+This prevents IL-23 or IL-12-mediated activation and differentiation of T cells, interrupting signalling and cytokine cascades involved in psoriasis pathology.
+Side effects to consider include reactivation of infections such as inactive hepatitis B or latent tuberculosis.